Causal Collaborative Filtering: The Proposed Framework

 Many recommendation models represent users, items and histories as embedding vectors in a latent space.
 If a user's history $x$ is represented as an embedding vector $\mathbf{x}$, then we can directly create latent counterfactual histories $\mathbf{x}^\prime$ by slightly perturbing vector $\mathbf{x}$ in the latent space.
-This will be more efficient than creating counterfactual examples in the original discrete item space based on heuristic rules.
-Similarly, let $L(g)$ be the loss function of a base recommendation algorithm $g(u,x)$.
-CCF in continuous space aims to learn $L(g)$ under a continuous counterfactual constraint.
+Similarly, let $L(g)$ be the loss function of a base recommendation algorithm $g(u,x)$, CCF in continuous space aims to learn $L(g)$ under a continuous counterfactual constraint:

-where $\mathbf{x}$ is the latent vector embedding of user $u$'s real history $x$ in the latent space, $\mathbf{x}^\prime$ is a latent vector selected from the small $\epsilon_2$-neighbourhood of the embedding $\mathbf{x}$, and the integration can be calculated based on Monte Carlo sampling.
+where $\mathbf{x}$ is the embedding of user $u$'s real history $x$, $\mathbf{x}^\prime$ is a latent vector selected from the small $\epsilon_2$-neighbourhood of vector $\mathbf{x}$, and the integration can be calculated based on Monte Carlo sampling.
 All other parameters have the same meaning as Eq.\eqref{eq:discrete}.